Randy D. Hicks, M.D., M.B.A.

 - Fentura, Inc. (Board of Directors), parent company of The State Bank

-Dr. Strahle’s early interest aviation, beginning in 1965, led to his becoming an avid pilot and flight instructor.
-By the age of 21, he had already taught hundreds of people to fly in the Flint community.
+Dr. Strahle, Chairman and Co-Owner, showed an early interest in aviation beginning in 1965, which led to becoming an avid pilot and flight instructor.
+By the age of 21, he had already taught hundreds of people to fly.
 Expanding on his extensive aviation background, Dr. Strahle graduated cum laude with a degree in aerospace technology in 1972, which included studies in aeronautics and advanced computer systems.
 During his senior year, his research paper won first place at the American Institute of Aeronautics and Astronautics (AIAA) Research Forum.
 It presented a new concept for identifying and tracking thunderstorms, which was installed nationwide in 2000.
 As discussed below, this research paper would have an impact later in his medical career.

 His background eventually led to an upper-level position with IBM, through which he earned an equivalent of a master’s degree in 1974.
 He was assigned to IBM’s largest commercial account, the Chevrolet Motor Car Division of General Motors, where his responsibility included all 23 Chevrolet Manufacturing Plants.